INFORMSJoC/2024.0546/README.md

 A path-following algorithm works in MatLab software for computing pairwise stable networks.
 This repository includes the source code and computational results for all randomly generated numerical instances presented in the paper.
 See the file `Manual.pdf` or our paper for a detailed description of pairwise stability and the algorithm.

 ## Code files
-In the folder `src`, we show the codes of our algorithm LogTP.
-More precisely, LogTP has different versions that apply to different problems.
+The folder `src` contains the codes of our algorithm LogTP, which has different versions that apply to different setups of problems.

-`LogTPc`: an algorithm for problems where agents all have concave and differentiable utility functions, used in Section 5.2 and 5.4 of the paper.
+`LogTPc`: an algorithm for problems where agents all have concave and differentiable utility functions, used in Sections 5.2 and 5.4 of the paper.

-`LogTPm`: an algorithm for problems of mixed-extension, agents all have multi-linear utility functions, used in Section 5.1 and 5.3 of the paper.
+`LogTPm`: an algorithm for problems of mixed-extension, agents all have multi-linear utility functions, used in Sections 5.1 and 5.3 of the paper.

 `Comp/ALogTP`: an accelerated version of LogTP that applies to problems with a sparse structure. i.e. only direct connections matter.
 ALogTP is used in Section 5.4 of the paper.